 When looking at the total population, Utah had the highest rate, with 94% of melanoma cases caused by UV exposure, followed by Vermont, Delaware, Minnesota and New Hampshire.

 Utah’s high altitudes mean it has a high UV index, Islami said, plus skiing and other outdoor activities are very common there.
-Other states, like Minnesota, may have a relatively low UV index, but its residents engage in farming, enjoy going to lakes or otherwise spend a lot of time outdoors.
+Other states, like Minnesota, may have a relatively low UV index, but its residents engage in farming, go to lakes or otherwise spend a lot of time outdoors.

 Islami said it may be more helpful to compare states by looking at melanoma rates among non-Hispanic whites, who are diagnosed with the skin cancer the most often.
 (African-Americans have the lowest melanoma incidence rates in the U.S. Other minorities, including Hispanics, are also less affected than Caucasians.)